Bangladesh–Pakistan relations: Defence relations

 Defence relations improved considerably under the reigns of Ziaur Rahman and Hussain Muhammad Ershad in Bangladesh, which had grown more distant from its war ally, India.
 Common concerns over India's regional power have influenced strategic cooperation leading to a gift of several squadrons of J-6 fighter aircraft to the Bangladesh Air Force in the late 1980s.

-In August 2024, the Yunus interim government ordered for a "fresh supply of artillery ammunition from Pakistan", which included 40,000 ammunition rounds, 2900 high intensity projectiles and 40 tonnes of RDX in "wax consistency".
+In August 2024, the Yunus interim government ordered a "fresh supply of artillery ammunition from Pakistan", which included 40,000 ammunition rounds, 2900 high-intensity projectiles and 40 tonnes of RDX in "wax consistency".

 Bilateral trade

 Bilateral trade between the two countries has been growing slowly over the past years.
-During the eleven-year period between 2000–01 and 2010–11, Pakistan export to Bangladesh grew at an average annual rate of 27.6 percent and imports from Bangladesh grew at the rate of 9.2 percent.
+During the eleven-year period between 2000–01 and 2010–11, Pakistan's exports to Bangladesh grew at an average annual rate of 27.6 percent, and imports from Bangladesh grew at the rate of 9.2 percent.
 The total value of trade (export plus import) between the two countries in 2010-11 was about $983 million.
-To give a boost to bilateral trade between Pakistan and Bangladesh both countries have decided to finalize a bilateral Free Trade Agreement.
-FTA will pave the way for opening trade opportunity and will help expansion of trade between the two countries.
+To give a boost to bilateral trade between Pakistan and Bangladesh, both countries have decided to finalize a bilateral Free Trade Agreement.
+FTA will pave the way for opening trade opportunities and will help the expansion of trade between the two countries.
 In November 2024, a cargo ship sailed directly from Pakistan to Bangladesh for the first time in decades.
-Major Bangladeshi exports to Pakistan include textiles, agricultural products, leather footwear and other leather products.
-In fiscal 2022-23, Bangladesh's imports exceeded $68 billion, of which goods imported from Pakistan amounted to $699 million.
+Major Bangladeshi exports to Pakistan include textiles, agricultural products, leather footwear, and other leather products.
+In fiscal 2022–23, Bangladesh's imports exceeded $68 billion, of which goods imported from Pakistan amounted to $699 million.
 Exports to Pakistan were around $74 million during the period.
 Most of the imported goods consist of raw materials for the garment industry.

-According to the Pakistan Business Council, in addition to cotton, the list of goods imported by Bangladesh from Pakistan includes salt, Sulphur, earths and stones, plastering materials, lime, edible vegetables, raw hides and skins, machinery, inorganic chemicals, man-made staple fibres, plastics, tanning or dyeing extracts, and edible fruits and nuts.
+According to the Pakistan Business Council, in addition to cotton, the list of goods imported by Bangladesh from Pakistan includes salt, sulphur, earth and stones, plastering materials, lime, edible vegetables, raw hides and skins, machinery, inorganic chemicals, man-made staple fibres, plastics, tanning or dyeing extracts, and edible fruits and nuts.

+In 2025, Bangladesh and Pakistan signed 1 bilateral agreement regarding visas and 5 MoUs on cultural exchange and trade business.

 There have been no direct flights between the two countries for decades.
+However, Biman Bangladesh Airlines has announced that it will operate direct Dhaka–Karachi flights from 29 January 2026.